-Fortunately, you’ll now find more organizations putting in the effort to source green packaging solutions.
-And more consumers choosing to shop for eco-friendly products complete with eco-friendly packaging.
-The more consumers demand sustainable packaging, the more eco-friendly options will become mainstream and accepted as standard practice.
+Fortunately, you'll now find more organizations putting in the effort to source green packaging solutions.
+And more consumers are choosing to shop for eco-friendly products complete with eco-friendly packaging.
+The more consumers demand sustainable packaging; the more eco-friendly options will become mainstream and accepted as standard practice.

 Do you know what chemical compounds suppliers used to manufacture the items that end up on your doorstep?
 You may have heard that they use many toxic chemicals in the packaging used to transport our groceries: BPA, phthalates, PFCs, perchlorate, and so forth.

 What about the plastics in the puffy packages and boxes you received?
 You may know that the Food and Drug Administration banned three types of perfluoroalkyl ethyl compounds from pizza boxes in 2016.
-To further the case for eco-friendly packaging, those same chemicals, however, weren’t banned from all consumer-bound cardboard.
+To further the case for eco-friendly packaging, those same chemicals weren't banned from all consumer-bound cardboard.

 Of course, suppliers deliver lots of packages in plastic mailers, and you're bound to find some plastics once you open that outer cardboard delivery box.

 How many compounds do American manufacturers use in making plastics for packaging?
 The current best estimate is they use 906 different chemical compounds to make plastic packaging.
-Of those compounds, 63 rank highest as human health hazards, and 68 rank highest for environmental hazards.
+Of those compounds, 63 rank highest for human health hazards and 68 for environmental hazards.
 By the way, how long did those opened packaging boxes lay around on the living room floor?
 You know how kids and pets love to play in boxes.